Here's where election-denying candidates are running to control voting

 And he's not alone.

 The duties of a state secretary of state vary, but in most cases, they are the state's top voting official and have a role in carrying out election laws.
-Wisconsin is the only state included in NPR's analysis where the state secretary of state does not oversee its elections, though at least one Republican lawmaker there has floated the idea of changing that.
+Wisconsin and Illinois are the only states included in NPR's analysis where the state secretary of state does not oversee its elections, though at least one Republican lawmaker in Wisconsin has floated the idea of changing that.

 Current and former election officials, as well as election experts worry what could become of democracy should some or many of the candidates across the country win.